Bucks County Crisis Response Team

 How was BCCRT developed?

 The concept of the Bucks County Crisis Response Team was created with support from the Pennsylvania Commission on Crime & Delinquency (PCCD).
 Recognizing that more and more communities are dealing with crises, PCCD has encouraged the development of local or county teams to aid in the quick delivery of services when a crisis occurs.
 Network of Victim Assistance of Bucks County, the crime victim assistance agency in Bucks County, submitted a grant to PCCD requesting funding for the development of the team in 1999.
 Through that grant and subsequent grants from PCCD, NOVA of Bucks County has been able to provide crisis response trainings to interested professionals in the county and to develop a team within the county system of emergency response.
-Currently the team is coordinated through the auspices of the Bucks County Emergency Health Services program.
+Currently the team is coordinated through the Keystone Crisis Intervention Team, also a program of NOVA of Bucks County.

 Who are the team members and what are their qualifications?

-All of the BCCRT members have attended a 40-hour Crisis Response Team training provided by the National Organization for Victim Assistance.
-This training has been nationally recognized for its content and success.
+All of the BCCRT members have attended a 25-hour Crisis Response Team training provided by the Keystone Crisis Intervention Team (KCIT).
+All member also maintain the same requirements of KCIT members that include ongoing training.
 The team members come from various professions, including mental health, medical, education, law enforcement, emergency services, and victim services.

 When will the Team respond?